SotaSuzuki/gamelog-web/README.md

 # Gamelog

-This repo is just a practice for creating a web app from scrach by myself.
+This repo is just a practice for creating a web app from scratch by myself.